Royal College of Nursing: Offices

 The UK headquarters are at 20 Cavendish Square, London, a Grade II listed building.
+The site was bought for the College of Nursing in 1920 by Annie Pearson, Viscountess Cowdray, and the Cowdray Club occupied part of the premises from 1922 until the 1970s.
 This also serves as the England HQ and London region offices.

 Additional country headquarters are based in Edinburgh, Cardiff and Belfast.

 Additional England regional offices are located in Birmingham, Bolton, Bury St Edmunds, Croydon, Exeter, Leeds, Newbury, Nottingham, and Sunderland.

 Council

 The RCN is governed by its Council.
 Council members represent members, making decisions that meet the RCN's legal and statutory requirements.
 These include responsibilities as set out in the royal charter and in trade union legislation.

-As at 2024 Council is made up of 17 elected members.
+As of 2024 Council is made up of 17 elected members.
 14 of these members are elected directly to the role.
 12 are elected by the geographical sections (Scotland, Wales, Northern Ireland and 9 English regions).
 One member is elected by student members (RCN Students).
 One member is elected by Nursing Support Worker members.
 These 14 members choose 3 Council officers from among themselves for the roles of Chair of Council, Vice Chair of Council and Honorary Treasurer.

 All RCN members elect the final three roles of RCN President, RCN Deputy President, and the Chair of RCN Congress (non-voting).

 The RCN's General Secretary is appointed by Council.
 Council members are not paid to serve on Council but voluntarily give up their time to serve the RCN and its members, in their governance role.